anexia-it/django-rest-passwordreset/README.md

 [![PyPI version](https://badge.fury.io/py/django-rest-passwordreset.svg)](https://badge.fury.io/py/django-rest-passwordreset)
 [![Build Status](https://travis-ci.org/anexia-it/django-rest-passwordreset.svg?branch=master)](https://travis-ci.org/anexia-it/django-rest-passwordreset)

-This python package provides a simple password reset strategy for django rest framework, where users can request password reset tokens via their registered e-mail address.
+This python package provides a simple password reset strategy for django rest framework, where users can request password reset tokens via their registered e-mail address or phone number.

 The main idea behind this package is to not make any assumptions about how the token is delivered to the end-user (e-mail, text-message, etc...).
 Instead, this package provides a signal that can be reacted on (e.g., by sending an e-mail or a text message).